thekakodkar/SmartInsights/README.md

 - Execute: Execute a SQL query on the data lake.
 - Request Authorization: Request authorization for certain operations.

+## Upcoming features

+- Added support to more data sources
+- Support for data graphs
+- Improvised chat interface

 ## Note

 Please replace `YOUR_API_KEY`, `YOUR_TENANT`, `your_username`, and `your_password` with your actual API key, tenant, username, and password, respectively.